mohammad-fouladgar/laravel-mobile-verification/README.md

 })->middleware('mobile.verified');
 ```

-## Views and Langs
+## Views and Translates

-To generate all of the necessary views and langs for mobile verification, you may publish assets with:
+To generate all of the necessary views and translates for mobile verification, you may publish assets with:

 ```
 php artisan vendor:publish --provider="Fouladgar\MobileVerifier\ServiceProvider" --tag="assets"
 ```

 The mobile verification view is placed in `resources/views/vendor/MobileVerifier/auth/mobile_verify.blade.php` and the lang is placed in `resources/lang/en/mobile_verifier.php`

 ## Event